GaryHopeMS/MSBuildLab330/Lab Script.md

         }
 //...
 ```
-This method accepts a collectionName, a propery path, an embeddings vector and the maxTokens that can be used by the result which is a string containing a JSON array of context data
+This method accepts a collectionName, a property path, an embeddings vector and the maxTokens that can be used by the result which is a string containing a JSON array of context data

 6. Add the following code to create an instance of the collection we are going to be searching.